fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 them into more complex patterns.
 In the syntax of our context-free grammar, `,` is the concatenation operator.
 Elm also provides a string concatenation operator: `(++)`.
-But we can't apply this operator directly to the `Fuzzer`s in the way we applied `,` to the nonterminal symbols.
+But we can't apply this operator directly to the fuzzers in the way we applied `,` to the nonterminal symbols.
 Like any algebraic data type, we have to use operators like `map` to transform the value that the type represents.